open-cogsci/osdoc/content/pages/tutorials/advanced.md

  id: FigVariableLoop
  source: FigVariableLoop.png
  caption: |
-  If the length of a `loop` is variably defined, OpenSesame notifies you of this.
+  If the length of a LOOP is variably defined, OpenSesame notifies you of this.
 --%

 Now open *practice_loop*.
 Add a variable `block_repeat` and give it the value 0.5.
 This means that 0.5 x 18 = 9 cycles of *block_loop* will be executed, just as we want.